SIL review: Wow! Haughley hit 17! As Cranes win again and exciting clashes at Old Newton and Coplestonians

 Other games

-A bare XI Bramford team were no match for high-flying Haughley who demolished their opponents.
+A bare XI Bramford team were no match for high-flying Haughley who demolished their opponents 17-2!

 Jamie Smith with six and Matt Percy with a hat-trick were the leading lights for the home side.